 If that’s missing, your data could slip into the wrong hands.
 An SSL Certificate creates a secure link between your browser and a website.
 Look for a clickable seal from a company like Symantec (formerly VeriSign) or Network Solutions in the header or footer.
 If you can’t find one, think twice before providing confidential information through that website.

-You Don’t Recognize Any Of The Insurance Companies They Work With
+You Don’t Recognize Any of the Insurance Companies They Work With.

 Online insurance agents’ and brokers’ websites should list the insurance companies they work with.
-While it’s not necessarily a negative if you’ve never heard of the companies on their lists, it’s a good sign if there are a few household names with well-known reputations in the industry.
+While it’s not necessarily a negative if you’ve never heard of the companies on their lists, it’s a good sign if there are a few household names with good reputations in the industry.
 A good way to gauge the caliber of insurance companies agents work with is to check how major rating companies A.M.
-Best and/or Standard & Poor’s has graded them.
+Best and Standard & Poor’s has graded them.
 Look for an ‘A’ or better rating to ensure you’re getting insurance through a company that upholds the highest standards.

 Elusive Contact Information